Get to know your TOWN

 Greenville, Pennsylvania

-Located north of Interstate 80 and west of Interstate 79, the Town of Greenville is a pleasant residential community with a population of around 5,700 people.
+Located north of Interstate 80 and west of Interstate 79, the Borough of Greenville is a pleasant residential community with a population of around 5,700 people.
 The town has established quality schools, a local hospital, and a deep-rooted college.
 Greenville is conveniently located a short distance away from Erie, Pittsburgh, and Cleveland, offering residents the opportunity to enjoy cultural venues, professional sports events, and great entertainment.
 With a small-town atmosphere and a mix of light commercial industry and small businesses, Greenville is a great place to call home.

 Contact Us